pmonasse/disparity-with-graph-cuts/README.txt

- -l,--lambda lambda: value of lambda (smoothness) --lambda1 l1: smoothness cost not across edge --lambda2 l2: smoothness cost across edge -t,--threshold2 thres: intensity diff for 'edge'
+ -l,--lambda lambda: value of lambda (smoothness) --lambda1 l1: smoothness cost not across edge --lambda2 l2: smoothness cost across edge -t,--threshold thres: intensity diff for 'edge'
  -k k: cost for occlusion
 If no output is given (neither dispMap.tif nor -o option), the program just displays the recommended computed values for K and lambda.